 Support from your midwife and hospital

-You can ask your midwife any questions you have about breastfeeding at your antenatal appointments, and your midwife may also know of local breastfeeding support groups or baby cafés that you can go to with your newborn.
+You can ask your midwife any questions you have about breastfeeding at your antenatal appointments, and they may also know of local baby cafes that you can go to with your newborn.

 Books and online groups